 All prescription sleep aids come with potential significant side-effects, including addiction and dependency, as well as short-term memory loss, burning or tingling in the hands, arms, feet, or legs, constipation, diarrhea, difficulty keeping balance, dizziness, increased risk of depression, and the list goes on.

-Melatonin supplements are undeniably safer than the prescriptions.
+Melatonin supplements are undeniably safer than these prescriptions.
 However, severe cases of insomnia may not respond as well to melatonin as they would to prescription medications, because melatonin pills tend to not have as strong an impact on one’s sleep.
-Melatonin pills also come with some side effects and warnings.
+Melatonin pills also come with some side effects and warnings of their own.

 Lastly, melatonin in pill form typically has about a 2-hour window of effectiveness in the body.
 So, if you take a pill an hour before bedtime, the effects wear off approximately an hour after going to bed.